prajwal470/Twitter-Live-Sentimental_Analysis_and_topic_tracking/README.md

 ## Cleaning Data

  ### Cleaning data before pushing to SQl server and making the data easy to read as the data will be unstructured and filled with unwanted emojis.
- ### pyspark or pandas can be used here I used pandas but i suggest spak becasuse it is better
+ ### pyspark or pandas can be used here I used pandas but i suggest spark becasuse it is better

  ## point's to note and other Information
  - ### Getting User location is hard as some user dont mention the loaction
- - ### user id and user name is always different so it is best to use user id
+ - ### user Screen name and user name is always different so it is best to use user id
  - ### City names may be changed or have differnt name for same city eg banglore and begaluru
  - ### while installing modules don't mix pip and conda :sweat_smile:
  - ### best to do project in new envirnoment